-The Veritas Access command-line interface should not allow uncompress and compress operations to run on the same file at the same time
+The Veritas Access command-line interface does not block uncompress and compress operations from running on the same file at the same time

-The Veritas Access commadn line interface does not block compress or uncompress operations while one of the other operations is running.
+The Veritas Access command line interface does not block compress or uncompress operations while one of the other operations is running.
 This is a legacy behavior and should be fixed in a future release.